JalalAlbasri/ethfundme/README.md

 ### Starting Webpack Server

-The EthFundMe frontend is configured to run with a webpack development server Ensure webpack-dev-server is installed (see #prerequisites) then run
+The EthFundMe frontend is configured to run with a webpack development server

+Ensure webpack-dev-server is installed (see [Prerequisites](#Prerequisites)) then run the following command to start the webpack development server

 ```
 npm run start
 ```

-To start the webpack developement server.
 You can access the frontend from your browser on http://localhost:8080 to interact with the project.